|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Seafood po boys abound in New Orleans -- shrimp, oysters, crawfish, and fried fish are all wonderful.
-This recipe uses ocean perch in an extra-crunchy breading and tops it with Cajun mayo, tomatoes, and a Spicy Sweet Pepper Slaw.
+Seafood po'boys abound in New Orleans -- shrimp, oysters, crawfish, and fried fish are all local staples.
+This recipe uses ocean perch in an extra-crunchy breading and tops it with Cajun mayo, tomatoes, and a spicy-sweet bell pepper slaw.

-Since the culinary foundations of New Orleans are French and Italian, it's no surprise that the bread plays an important roll, er, role, in a po boy.
+Since the culinary foundations of New Orleans are French and Italian, it's no surprise that the bread plays an important roll—er, role—in a po'boy.
 You want a loaf that's long (about 24 inches) and relatively narrow, with a good crust and a somewhat soft, airy interior.
-If you can't locate a French loaf fitting the description, a Cuban sandwich loaf might be a good choice, or a soft, supermarket-style baguette.
-You can also use two 12 inch loaves of an appropriate type.
+If you can't locate a French loaf fitting the description, a Cuban sandwich loaf or a soft, supermarket-style baguette might be a good choice.
+You can also use two 12-inch loaves of an appropriate type.